leviwp48/CodePath-Lab3/README.md

 ## DebuggingChallenge

-ð `NOTE:` Paste the README templates for each subsequent lab here at the top, (i.e. lab 2, 3, 4).
-This will show a history of your development process including which users tories you completed and how your app looked and functioned at each step.

-## Lab 3

 ### App Description

 This app is a debugged form of the debugging challenge lab.
 All the functions assigned are now functional.